pothitos/naxos/manual/README.md

 ![Three arc-consistent constraint networks](https://rawgit.com/pothitos/naxos-solver/master/manual/figures/AC.svg)

 A pair of variables $(x,x')$ is _consistent_, if for each value $v$ in the domain of $x$, there is a value $v'$ in the domain of $x'$ such that every constraint that connects the two variables is satisfied.
 When every pair of variables is consistent, then we say that the constraint network is _arc-consistent_.
 Arc-consistency does not necessarily mean that we have a solution—but if the constraint network is not arc-consistent, we are sure that there is no solution.
 Therefore, we have to combine arc-consistency with a search method.
-Besides, arc-consistency reduces the search space that a search method—such as depth first search (DFS), or limited discrepancy search (LDS) etc.—has to explore.
+Besides, arc-consistency reduces the search space that a search method—such as depth first search (DFS) or limited discrepancy search (LDS) etc.—has to explore.

 It is known that in most problems arc-consistency does not suffice to find a solution (see also Fig.~\ref{3-graphs}).
 After a specific point, we should begin searching, by repeating the assignment of values to variables and by checking every time—e.g. after every assignment—if the constraint network is arc-consistent, according to the _maintaining arc-consistency_ (MAC) methodology.
 If an assignment causes an inconsistency, then it should be canceled and another value should be chosen.

-In order to facilitate, or, better, to guide search, a _goals mechanism_ has been implemented in the solver.
-The application developer that uses the solver can declare their own goals, or they can use the built-in ones.
-A goal often makes an assignment to a constrained variable, or it removes a value from the domain.
+In order to facilitate or, better, to guide search, a _goals mechanism_ has been implemented in the solver.
+The application developer that uses the solver can declare their own goals or they can use the built-in ones.
+A goal often makes an assignment to a constrained variable or it removes a value from the domain.
 If search reaches a dead-end, the solver automatically cancels the goals that guided to it and the constraint network with its variables is restored back to the state before those goals were executed.

 Generally speaking, a goal can assign or remove values to one or more variables, or it can be used to choose a variable in order to be successively assigned a value.
 In this way it defines the search method.
 While a goal terminates, it can optionally generate another goal; this possibility provides recursion characteristics to the goals mechanism.
 Last but not least, there are also the AND and OR _meta-goals_.
 They are called "meta-goals" because each of them is used to manipulate two _other_ goals, namely _subgoals_.
 An AND-goal succeeds if its two subgoals succeed both, while an OR-goal succeeds if one or more of its subgoals succeed.